-Video telephony is increasingly being adopted by end consumers.
+Abstract-Video telephony is increasingly being adopted by end consumers.
 It is extremely challenging to deliver video calls over wireless networks.
-In this paper, we conduct a measurement study on three popular mobile video call applications: FaceTime, Google Plus Hangout, and Skype, in both WiFi and Cellular networks.
-Our study is focused on answering the following questions: 1) how they encode and decode video in realtime under tight resource constraints of mobile devices?
-2) how they transmit the encoded video smoothly in face of various wireless network impairments, including bursty loss, highly variable delay and competing cross-traffic?
-3) what is their delivered video conferencing quality, both video perceptual quality and video delay, under different real mobile network conditions?
-4) how different system architectures and design choices adopted by each system contribute to their delivered quality?
-Through detailed analysis of measurement results, we obtain valuable insights regarding the unique challenges, advantages and disadvantages of existing design solutions, and possible new directions to deliver high-quality video calls in wireless networks
+In this paper, we conduct a measurement study on three popular mobile video call applications: Face-Time, Google Plus Hangout, and Skype, over both WiFi and Cellular links.
+We study the following questions: 1) how they encode/decode video in realtime under tight resource constraints on mobile devices?
+2) how they transmit video smoothly in the face of various wireless network impairments?
+3) what is their delivered video conferencing quality under different mobile network conditions?
+4) how different system architectures and design choices contribute to their delivered quality?
+Through detailed analysis of measurement results, we obtain valuable insights regarding the unique challenges, advantages and disadvantages of existing design solutions, and possible directions to deliver high-quality video calls in wireless networks.

-1. INTRODUCTION
+I. INTRODUCTION

 Video telephony is increasingly being adopted by end consumers.
 Video calls augment voice calls with live visual interaction between users.
-Just like they shift from fixed landline phones to mobile phones for voice calls, users prefer to make untethered video calls using their mobile devices, e.g., smartphones, tablets and laptops, instead of sitting in front of their desktop computers.
-Mobile devices are connected to the Internet using either WiFi or Cellular networks, which are known to be much more heterogeneous and volatile than wireline networks.
+Just as they shift from fixed landline phones to mobile phones for voice calls, users prefer to make untethered video calls using their mobile devices, e.g., smartphones, tablets and laptops, instead of sitting in front of their desktop computers.
+Mobile devices are connected to the Internet through either WiFi or Cellular networks, which are known to be much more heterogeneous and volatile than wireline networks.
 It is already very challenging for wireless service providers to deliver universal high-quality voice calls to all their customers.
-"Can you hear me now?" is the basic voice call quality question which all providers try hard to assure their customers that they have a satisfactory answer for, through their services, as well as commercials.
-Due to its higher bandwidth requirement, it is much more challenging to deliver high-quality video calls over wireless networks.
-Even though video call applications are already very popular on various mobile platforms, none of them is provided by wireless service providers.
-It is therefore not their responsibility to answer the basic video call quality question, "Can you SEE me now?".
-As a result, there is very limited understanding about video call quality in wireless networks.
+All providers strive to assure their customers that they have a satisfactory answer to the basic voice call quality question-"Can you hear me now?", through their services, as well as commercials.
+Due to its higher bandwidth requirement, it is much more challenging to deliver high-quality video calls than voice calls.
+Even though video calls are already very popular on various mobile platforms, there is very limited understanding about the answer to the basic video call quality question - "Can you SEE me now?"

-Towards obtaining more understanding, we conduct a measurement study on three popular mobile video call applications: FaceTime [1], Google Plus Hangout [14], and Skype [28], in both WiFi and Cellular networks.
+Towards obtaining more understanding, we conduct a measurement study on three most popular mobile video call applications: FaceTime, Google Plus Hangout, and Skype, in both WiFi and Cellular networks.
 Our study is focused on the following questions:

-- how they encode and decode video in realtime under tight resource constraints of mobile devices, such as battery, CPU, and screen size? - how they transmit the encoded video smoothly in face of various wireless network impairments, including bursty loss, highly variable delay and competing cross-traffic? - what is their delivered video conferencing quality, both video perceptual quality and video delay, under different real mobile network conditions? - how different system architectures and design choices adopted by each system contribute to their delivered quality?
+how they encode and decode video in realtime under tight resource constraints on mobile devices, such as battery, CPU, and screen size?

+- how they transmit the encoded video smoothly in face of various wireless network impairments, including bursty loss, highly variable delay and competing cross-traffic? - what is their delivered video conferencing quality, both video perceptual quality and video delay, under different real mobile network conditions? - how different system architectures and design choices adopted by each system contribute to user-perceived video conferencing quality?

-To answer those challenging questions, we leverage on our previous measurement study of computer-based video conferencing systems [32].
-We extend the active and passive measurement methodologies developed in [32] to work with mobile devices.
-To account for the inherent heterogeneity and volatility of wireless networks, we measure the three systems under a wide range of network conditions, including a controlled network emulator, a campus WiFi network with strong and weak signal reception, and one of the top-three USA commercial 3/4G network with and without user mobility.
-We collect an extensive set of measurement traces at both packet level and video level.
-Through detailed analysis of measurement results, we obtain valuable insights regarding the unique challenges, advantages and disadvantages of existing design solutions, and possible new directions to deliver high-quality video calls in wireless networks.
-Specifically, our major findings are summarized as following.
+To answer those challenging questions, we leverage our previous measurement study of computer-based video conferencing systems [20].
+We extend the active and passive measurement methodologies developed in [20] to work with mobile devices.
+To account for the inherent heterogeneity and volatility of wireless networks, we measure the three systems under a wide range of network conditions, including a controlled network emulator, a campus WiFi network with strong and weak signal receptions, and a Cellular network of one top-three US carrier with and without user mobility.
+We collect extensive measurement traces at packet level and video level.
+Through analysis of measurement results, we obtain valuable insights regarding the unique challenges, advantages and disadvantages of the existing design solutions, and possible new directions to deliver high-quality video calls in wireless networks.
+Our findings are summarized as following.